-To apply for BCAT certification, submit the online application at www.behavioralcertification.org.
-Find specific deadlines online at www.behavioralcertification.org.
+To apply for BCAT certification, begin by registering for an account at www.behavioralcertification.org.

 Complete a registration profile including email address(es) for qualified supervisor(s) to verify your training/experience.
 Purchase a BCAT Exam and Criminal Background Check.
 Upon purchasing your exam fees, paperless eligibility documents are automatically generated and emailed to the account provided in your registration profile.
-After you complete your eligibility documents, your training and experience documents are automatically sent to the email address(es) of the supervisor(s) information provided in your registration profile to verify your Relevant Training and Relevant Experience.
-After you complete and submit your application with all required documentation, it will be reviewed and verified by BICC.
+After you complete your eligibility documents, training and experience verification documents are automatically sent to the email address(es) of the supervisor(s) information provided in your registration profile to verify your Relevant Training and Relevant Experience.
+Once complete and all documentation has been submitted, the application will be reviewed and verified by BICC.